Legal and data protection research writer at TermsFeed.

 Allow For Questions and Feedback

 Give users the opportunity to ask questions or provide feedback about your Content License Policy.
-This can be done through a dedicated contact form or email address.
+This can be done through a dedicated contact form or email address, like this:

 By following these steps, you can ensure that your Content License Policy is displayed in a user-friendly manner and easily accessible for all visitors to your website.